catalyzeio/stratum-docs/supported-addons.md

 ---
-title: Supported Utilities and Add-ons
+title: Catalyze Resources - Supported Utilities and Add-ons
 category: getting-started
+summary: Learn about supported utilities and add-ons for your Stratum environment.
 ---

 # Supported Utilities and Add-ons